jamie-allen/sdisruptor/presentation/preso/presentation.md

 !SLIDE transition=fade
 .notes Zing is a proprietary VM implementation based on Oracle's HotSpot.
 But the use of C4 is exactly the kind of performance-impacting GC that LMAX is trying to avoid with the Disruptor
 The Vega appliance gets its gains from pauseless GC and Optimistic Thread Concurrency that "minimizes the impact of scalability bottlenecks caused by synchronization and lock contentions.
-Same thing, exactly what the Disruptor avoids with its design.
+Same thing, exactly what the Disruptor avoids with its design
-Both solutions may be an excellent fit for your application, but not for the Disruptor
+Both solutions may be an excellent fit for your application, but not for the Disruptor specifically

 # Why Not Try Azul Solutions?

 * Zing JVM uses C4 (Continuously Concurrent Compacting Collector)
 * Vega Compute Appliance (More pauseless GC and Optimistic Thread Concurrency)
+* These offerings may be great for optimizing other parts of your application.
+YMMV.

 !SLIDE transition=fade
 .notes Per Daniel Spiewak, was considered for a core data structure in Clojure before the bit-mapped vector trie was selected by Rich Hickey - FUNCTIONAL RING BUFFER WITH VECTOR STAMPS